argilla-io/argilla/argilla/docs/tutorials/index.md

 ---
-description: These are the tutorials for the Argilla Python SDK.
+description: These are the tutorials for the Argilla SDK.
 They provide step-by-step instructions for common tasks.
 hide: toc
 ---

 # Tutorials

-These are the tutorials for *the Argilla Python SDK*.
+These are the tutorials for *the Argilla SDK*.
 They provide step-by-step instructions for common tasks.

 <div class="grid cards" markdown>